What is allowed and what should be avoided?

 Especially in Asia, there are many exotic destinations famous for their unique cultures, habits and specific ways of social behaviour.
 Indonesia is one of these beautiful countries where specific ways of behaviour are observed.

 Indonesia is a very big country, and sometimes you will realise that some of the “rules” differ from one island to another.
-Yet in general, there are some basic things that you should consider and keep in mind when travelling to Indonesia – nor matter if it is on Java or on Flores/Komodo.
+Yet in general, there are some basic things that you should consider and keep in mind when travelling to Indonesia – nor matter whether it is in Bali or in Komodo.

 Having been living in Asia for a while and knowing a bit of the Indonesian culture, we understand that nobody would feel comfortable doing some “awkward” things, especially if it is a totally normal thing in your home country.